 4.1.
 Get a 360 view of the organization and improve collaboration with a single repository

-One of the main pitfalls in transformation projects is that each department can pursue its own goals without always connecting with the other departments and without understanding how the whole should work together.
+One of the main pitfalls in transformation projects is that each department can pursue its goals without always connecting with the other departments and understanding how the whole should work together.
 Most of the time, this is due to a lack of visibility into cross-functional projects.

 A single repository enables IT and Business to share a 360 view of how transformation initiatives impact operations and IT systems.
 By connecting strategy, business, IT, data, and risk perspectives on the same platform, all stakeholders see and understand interdependencies between these domains.